zacharyabolton/historical_av_with_SBERT/data/Dataset_Card.md

 ## ADDED LILA DATA
 **COPYWRITE STATUS**

 **Misc.
-Letters from various Confederates living in Augusta County Virginia during, and immediately before and after the U.S. Civil War.**
+Letters from various Confederates living in Augusta County Virginia during, and immediately before and after the U.S. Civil War.** (_TVOTS_)
     Distributed under a [CC BY-NC 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/) Distributed by [**The Valley of the Shadow Project**](https://valley.newamericanhistory.org/):
     	Franklin County: All letters (1850-1880), Valley of the Shadow: Two Communities in the American Civil War (https://valley.newamericanhistory.org/search/letters/results?county=augusta).